-Relearn how to walk from the beginning with Hocoma’s Lokomat, a robotic-assisted therapy solution that enables intensive gait training.
-It uses an individually adjustable exoskeleton combined with dynamic body weight support.
+Relearn how to walk with Hocoma’s Lokomat, a robotic-assisted therapy device that enables intensive gait training for severely impaired neurological patients.

-The hip and knee joint angles can also be individually adjusted during training to tailor the Lokomat to the specific needs of the patient.
-It is so customisable and versatile that you can train a wide range of patients to develop a healthy physiological gait pattern, even those with severe disabilities.
+The Lokomat uses an individually adjustable exoskeleton combined with dynamic body weight support, with adjustable hip and knee joint angles to tailor the device to a patient’s specific needs during training.
+Customisable and versatile, the Lokomat can train a wide range of patients to develop a healthy physiological gait pattern – even those with severe disabilities.

-The Lokomat allows therapists to focus on the patient and the actual therapy, rather than be limited by the strain of traditional gait therapy.
-It enhances staff efficiency and safety which leads to higher training intensity, more treatments per therapist, and consistent, superior patient care.
+The Lokomat allows therapists to focus on the patient and their therapy, rather than be limited by the strain of traditional gait therapy.
+It enhances staff efficiency and safety, which leads to higher training intensity, more treatments per therapist, and consistent, superior patient care.
 (Picture credits: Hocoma, Switzerland.)